dsdanielpark/dsdanielpark.github.io/_posts/2023-04-27-stable_diffusion_paper_graph.md

 ---
-title: High-Resolution Image Synthesis with Latent Diffusion Models
+Paper Title: High-Resolution Image Synthesis with Latent Diffusion Models
 author: Daniel Park
-date: 2021-08-10
+date: 2023-04-27
-category: Jekyll
+category: StableDiffusion
 layout: post
 ---

----
-nocite: "[@*]"
-references:
+## Main Paper

+### High-Resolution Image Synthesis with Latent Diffusion Models
-- abstract: By decomposing the image formation process into a sequential application of denoising autoencoders, diffusion models (DMs) achieve state-of-the-art synthesis results on image data and beyond.
+ - **abstract:** By decomposing the image formation process into a sequential application of denoising autoencoders, diffusion models (DMs) achieve state-of-the-art synthesis results on image data and beyond.
     Additionally, their formulation allows for a guiding mechanism to